 Santa Claus remained that way for decades of peaceful obscurity.
 Then it was renamed Santaclause, perhaps to discourage kids from sending letters.
 But when James Martin took over as its postmaster, he realized that those letters were gold (the more mail that came through, the more money he was paid).

 The U.S. Postal Service was somehow convinced to change the town's name back to Santa Claus in 1928 and to agree that it would be the only Santa Claus post office in the U.S. Robert Ripley then publicized Santa Claus as a Believe It Or Not! feature, and the mail poured in.
-The Postmaster General was furious and threatened to force yet another name change, but the public howled in protest and the threat was withdrawn.
+The Postmaster General was furious and threatened to force yet another name change in 1931, but the public howled in protest and the threat was withdrawn.
 It was then announced that all letters to Santa -- which had previously been thrown away -- would now be routed to Santa Claus.

 In 1935 two attractions arrived in Santa Claus to try and mine its Christmas gold: Santa Claus Town and arch-rival Santa Claus Park.
 Their owners succeeded only in destroying each other.
 In 1946 a new attraction opened, Santa Claus Land, which survived and is technically the oldest theme park in the world -- although its name is now Holiday World and it makes Santa share billing with Halloween, the 4th of July, and Thanksgiving.